 BY JORDAN MAYER

-Elsewhere in Scripture, we are told that the Word is sweeter than honey (Psalm 119:103).
-It is a delight to our heart, mind, and soul.
-But why honey you might ask?
-While bread is considered a staple, representing how the Word is the very food for our soul; honey is a delicacy.
-It is not just sustenance, it’s a dessert!
-It’s sweet and pleasurable to the taste buds.
-Put simply, it tastes good!
-In the same way, God’s Word, while being food for our soul, is also a delight and a joy to read.
+We are also told that the Word is sweeter than honey (Psalm 119:103).
+Why honey you may ask?
+It tastes good!
+As honey is sweet and a delight to the taste buds, so too is the Word a joy and delight to read.
 It feeds our soul, but it also satisfies our soul.
-The earth is filled with endless hollow delights that bring pleasure for a time, but soon fade as the novelty wears off.
-Not so with the Word of God.
-How many times have we returned to the same passage, only to discover a fresh truth to apply.
-So then, I will allow the words of Scripture to speak for itself.
+How many times have you returned to the same passage, only to find a fresh truth to meditate and delight in?
 “My son, eat honey, for it is good, and the drippings of the honeycomb are sweet to your taste.
 Know that wisdom is such to your soul; if you find it, there will be a future, and your hope will not be cut off” (Proverbs 24:13-14).

 My eager hope and prayer in beginning this devotional is that we may be reminded of the priceless treasure that has been given to us.
 Not only did God decide to make Himself known to us, He decided to give us His written Word.
 Compiled over hundreds of years, written by many different authors yet divinely inspired, and shepherded throughout history in order that we might know it and might know Him.
 May God forgive all the times that we neglect His Word and lose sight of its indescribable worth.
 Let this devotional be a showroom of sorts.
 A place where we discover and admire the golden nuggets and precious jewels of His Word.
 So now, I invite you to come alongside as we open the pages of Scripture and divide the spoils of His Word.